 After January 6, the connection between radicalization and belief in conspiracies from personalized propaganda online from official disinformation and offline action has never been clearer, which is one reason Facebook and Twitter cited the risk of further violence when they took their unprecedented action.

-These tech companies know they erred: after a violent insurrection fueled by far-right disinformation on its platform at the U.S. Capitol, Facebook put some accounts in a limited “epistemic quarantine” on Inauguration Day — exactly as I called on them to do long ago.
+These tech companies know they erred: after a violent insurrection fueled by far-right disinformation on its platform at the U.S. Capitol, Facebook put some accounts in a limited “epistemic quarantine” on Inauguration Day — much as I called on them to do long ago.
 This is precisely how tech companies should approach “super-spreaders” of viral disinformation about vaccines or climate change or future elections in the months ahead: deny freedom of reach to those who would undermine public health or democracy itself.

-The belated actions of the tech companies to remove updates and then finally suspend access after President Trump spent years spreading civic disinformation, medical misinformation, hatred towards the press, and active delegitimization of the press, judiciary, scientists, and any other entity that checked his power or informed the public of his corruption or incompetence opens them to valid critiques of political opportunism were welcome.
+The belated actions of the tech companies to remove updates and then finally suspend access after President Trump spent years spreading civic disinformation, medical misinformation, hatred towards the press, and active delegitimization of the press, judiciary, scientists, and any other entity that checked his power or informed the public of his corruption or incompetence opens them to valid critiques of political opportunism.
 Any moral victory is mitigated by the decision’s timing, coming right as power moved between parties, and how slow CEOs were to act on Trump’s lies about fraud back in 2016 and 2017.

 When Trump used Twitter and Facebook to disinform tens of millions of Americans after the election, spreading a Big Lie as everyone who studies autocrats predicted, the executives waited for months until after their hands were forced by the insurrection to deplatform him.

 If they’d treated the Trump regime like a far-right government in another country starting in November 2016 and put in country-specific policies to contain sharing and spread of lies about fraud and results, they’d get more credit.